In 1982, seven years after his departure, Peter Gabriel had to unite with his former band in very unique circumstances.

 “Some of you are maybe wondering what we’re doing here … This is a sequence from a previous event by the name of WOMAD … The end result of this was that it was a great event, and it lost a pile of money.
 But I’m very lucky to have a group of people [to] support these ideals … And in return for your cash, we will try to give you what we think you would like of this combination.”

 Despite minimal rehearsal and the emotional weight of retracing his steps with Genesis, the concert was a historic success.
 It drew one of Genesis’s largest crowds and remains one of the band’s most unique performances.
 Although the show was not professionally recorded or filmed, audience bootlegs have preserved the moment.
-Six of the Best marked a singular convergence of Gabriel’s solo and Genesis careers, and he never reunited with the band again.
+Six of the Best marked a singular convergence of Gabriel’s solo and Genesis careers.
+He never reunited with the band again.
+At least on stage.